PIK3CA-Related Overgrowth Spectrum (PROS) is a broad-ranging spectrum of disorders caused by PIK3CA mutations1

 VASCULAR MALFORMATION, including capillary, venous, arteriovenous, or lymphatic effects

 Overgrowths are not always overt.
 Vascular malformations, for example, may not be externally apparent.
-Nonetheless, they represent a significant medical concern.1
+Nonetheless, they represent a significant medical concern.1 Click here to learn more about common PROS features.

-Hear from a PROS expert
+Hear from PROS experts

-Hear from leading expert, Dr Matthew Greives, as he discusses PROS, including diagnosis and the current management landscape.
+Hear from leading expert, Dr Matthew Greives, as he discusses PROS, including diagnosis and the management landscape.

 Prevalence of PROS

-Although reported rates of individual PROS disorders are low or unknown, the spectrum collectively could represent a more significant patient number, with an estimated prevalence of 14 people per million.4†
+Although reported rates of individual PROS disorders are low or unknown, the spectrum collectively could represent a more significant patient number, with an estimated prevalence of 14 people per million.4,†

-†The estimated prevalence is based on available information for the following 5 disorders: Klippel-Trenaunay syndrome (KTS); congenital lipomatous overgrowth, vascular malformations, epidermal nevi, scoliosis/skeletal and spinal (CLOVES syndrome); megalencephaly-capillary malformation (MCAP or M-CM); hemihyperplasia-multiple lipomatosis (HHML); and fibroadipose hyperplasia or overgrowth (FAO).
+†The estimated prevalence is based on available information for the following 5 disorders: Klippel-Trenaunay syndrome (KTS); congenital lipomatous overgrowth, vascular malformations, epidermal nevi, scoliosis/skeletal and spinal (CLOVES) syndrome; megalencephaly-capillary malformation (MCAP or M-CM); hemihyperplasia-multiple lipomatosis (HHML); and fibroadipose hyperplasia or overgrowth (FAO).

 - Keppler-Noreuil KM, Rios JJ, Parker VER, et al. PIK3CA-related overgrowth spectrum (PROS): diagnostic and testing eligibility criteria, differential diagnosis, and evaluation.
 Am J Med Genet A. 2015;167A(2):287-295.